 Dial-A-Ride applications can be received by requesting one in person at Valley Transits Main Office.
 You can also request one by phone at either the Valley Transit administration 509-525-9140, or Dispatch 509-527-3779.
-Lastly you may request a Dial-A-Ride pass by emailing email@example.com and requesting a Dial-A-Ride application.
+You can download a copy here.
+Lastly you may request a Dial-A-Ride pass by emailing firstname.lastname@example.org and requesting a Dial-A-Ride application.

 What time is the office at the Market Station open?